Jun 19 2024

 Budget and costs aren’t the only reasons to try to retire or remove pieces of IT infrastructure.
 However, knowing where the money is going can help to prioritize changes.
 If there’s a top 10 list of systems slated for replacement or retirement, prioritizing based on the ongoing costs is valid.

-Negotiate Your Organization's Technical Debt
+Negotiate Away Some of Your Technical Debt

 In some cases, IT managers have technical debt created for them by other groups.
 Security teams are a great example of folks who spend a lot of time telling other parts of the IT organization what they should be doing, especially when auditors have passed through.
 IT managers should consider carefully when other teams load them with technical debt — and push back if appropriate.